Those in the Financial Independence Retire Early (FIRE) movement often see things quite differently from the rest of society.

 We’re a bit weird like that!
 Or are we just an advanced version of human? (only half joking lol) 😉

-In this post, we’ll run through exactly what the FIRE philosophy is, and how people in the FIRE movement have a very different mental script to most people.
+In this post, we’ll run through exactly what the FIRE philosophy is, and how the people following this path typically have a very different mental script to most people.

-Because despite the numbers and analysis regularly thrown around, our focus isn’t really on money at all.
-Okay, let’s begin…
+Despite all the numbers and analysis regularly thrown around, our focus isn’t really on money at all.
+So let’s get into it.

 We enjoy finding ways to game the system.
 Not by cheating, but by questioning the normal way things are done.
 And we find money and investing to be an interesting topic to learn about.
-Not for the love of the dollar, but because money affects our lives in such a way that we can’t ignore its usefulness.
+Not for the love of money itself, but because it affects our lives in such a way that we can’t ignore its usefulness.

 But sometimes, we’re seen in an unusual light.
 We get called out for our whacky approach to life.
 For not following the standard approach of working 40-50 hours a week for 40-50 years.

-We’re seen as mere dreamers, who aren’t in touch with reality.
-Misguided millenials who’ve only lived through prosperous post-GFC times, that’ll come crawling right back to the workforce when the next crisis hits.
+We’re sometimes seen as dreamers, who aren’t in touch with reality.
+Misguided millennials who’ve never seen real downturns like the GFC, that’ll come crawling right back to the workforce when the next crisis hits.

 It’s this: Time is our most precious resource.

 Probably everyone hears this, and to a certain extent they believe it too.
 But the difference with the FIRE crowd is, we take this to heart in a different way.

-Over the course of a good life, more of our days are better spent on more valuable things, than being at the office/factory/site.
+Over the course of a good life, more of our days are better spent on more valuable things, than being at the office/factory/worksite.
 And by getting our finances sorted, and money behind us, we’re able to make that belief a reality.
 Effectively, we’re able to re-allocate our time.
-Here’s a simple example.

 Suppose a two person household spends $50,000 per year.
-For this couple to fund a year of free time, it would cost precisely $50,000.
+For this couple to fund one year of freedom, it would cost $50,000.

-If they’re both working and earning reasonable incomes, it would only take around a year or so for this couple to save $50,000.
-This means, for every year they work, they could take an entire year off.
+If they’re both working full-time and earning solid incomes, it would likely only take a year or two to save $50,000.
+This means, for 1-2 years they work, they could take an entire year off.

 They’ve just purchased one year of freedom.
-By managing their money well, they’re able to re-allocate their time and be completely free, every second year, forever.
+By managing their money well, they’re able to re-allocate their time and have every second or third year as complete freedom.
 Pretty incredible.

 Of course, an alternative is, they simply work part-time on an ongoing basis, to cover their modest spending.
 This allows much more freedom on a weekly basis, without waiting a year to save $50,000.

 Obviously, there are a huge number of possibilities.
 But this is just one example of how to think about money and time.
-So, as I like to say, you’re not really spending your money, you’re spending your freedom.
+As I like to say, you’re not really spending your money, you’re spending your freedom.

 Many people are (often subconsciously) driven by these factors, though few will admit it.
 I certainly was back in the day.
-But even if we succeed in attaining the level of wealth and luxury you desire, you won’t be satisfied.
+But even if we succeed in attaining the level of wealth and luxury we want, it’s unlikely to satisfy us.
 There is always another level of opulence to reach.
 Always someone richer than you.
 Always another way to elevate your lifestyle.
-Opting out of this unwinnable game is the only sensible thing to do.
-Because…
+It’s an unwinnable game.
+And that’s why opting out makes sense, because…

 How many people around the world are happy with a fraction of the luxuries we enjoy?
 My guess is somewhere between a ton, and a shitload.
 So chasing more money to buy more stuff and exotic experiences (as above) is simply unnecessary, and a distraction from actually building a meaningful life with great health, good relationships, and meaningful things to spend your time on.

 Not through achieving ultra-high returns from investing.
 Many try and shortcut this by taking on massive leverage or risky bets.
 And some succeed.
-But the vast majority of the time, wealth is created by reducing spending and saving money to invest.
-Invested wisely, these savings will earn more dollars and multiply over time.
-Without first focusing on saving, you’ll never develop the underrated skill of managing money which will serve you a lifetime.
+But the vast majority of the time, wealth is created by saving money first.
+The compounding and big investment gains come later.
+Without first focusing on saving, you’ll never develop the underrated skill of managing money which will serve you for a lifetime.

 Your current situation might not be your fault.
 But it’s up to you what happens from here.
 Holding yourself accountable is the only way forward.
 You’re probably aware that many people are busy complaining about how hard life is, how expensive things are, and how everything is outside our control.
 But when you decide that your future is largely determined by your own choices, you start to move in a different way, make more progress and feel better about your life.

 Many wait for opportunities to come knocking.
 Many wait for the perfect time to invest.
 Or they wait until they’re earning more to start saving.
-The time to start is always right now.
-People on the FIRE path tend to make things happen and proactively take small steps on a regular basis to improve their lives.
+But the time to start is always right now.
+People on the FIRE path tend to make things happen by being proactive and taking small steps on a regular basis to improve their lives.
 With each step, momentum builds and this encourages more action.